Yash-op7/real-estate-price-prediction/README.md

 This is the training d‸ataset, I will use supervised learning to predict the price variable which is the target variabel based on the input features which are area_type, availibility, location, size, society, area, bath and balcony.

+### Side self-note: Jupyter Keyboard shortcuts for Mac

+First enter Command Mode by pressing `Esc` then:
+- To insert a cell above the current cell: press `A`
+- To insert a cell below the current cell: press `B`
+- To delete the current cell: press `X`